top of page

 According to the Low Milk Supply Foundation, up to 15% of lactating parents experience chronic low milk supply.
 In fact, low milk supply is a common reason for weaning earlier than desired.
 If you are experiencing low milk supply and not ready to wean, you are not alone and there is help available!

-Now’s the time to start thinking about underlying medical reasons for low supply.
-Yes, there are medical conditions that affect supply and your ability to make milk for your baby.
+Primary causes for low milk supply are caused by medical conditions or anatomical issues in the mother.
+Primary causes will generally not improve on their own with time but, if identified, can often be managed!
 These health conditions (whether you know you have them or not) can affect the hormone balance that is so key to optimal milk supply.
-This includes thyroid imbalance, polycystic ovarian syndrome, gestational diabetes, insufficient glandular tissue, micronutrient deficiencies, anemia and others!
-Medications or tobacco use could also be the culprit.
-Your own health provider is a great next step to investigate these but getting a diagnosis can be a challenge.
-Your provider may be excellent at many things but most, unless they have sought out additional training, are not experts in the field of lactation.
+These include thyroid imbalance, polycystic ovarian syndrome (PCOS), gestational diabetes or insulin resistance, insufficient glandular tissue (IGT), micronutrient deficiencies, anemia and others!
+Medications that impact prolactin levels or tobacco use could also be the culprit.
+Unfortunately, getting a diagnosis can be a challenge.

 ✓ Hassle-free Telehealth appointments with a Nurse Practitioner/IBCLC